sktedro/market_price_predictor_ai/README.md

 I myself will be using data from binance and for that I've written a little
 script: https://github.com/sktedro/binance_market_data_downloader
-If you wish to use it, put it in the data/binance/ folder.
+It is by default in the data/binance/binance_market_data_downloader folder and downloads data to data/binance/data folder.

 #Credits and sources